vippsas/vipps-developers/faqs/services.md

 # FAQ: Applying for services

+*This is in the process of changing as part of the [Vipps MobilePay joint platform launch](https://www.vippsmobilepay.com/#about).*

 To apply for services, you need to have a Norwegian organization number and applications must be signed with Norwegian BankID.